-A. DNR, as lead agency responsible for SEPA, shares information with the public and other agencies about the environmental impacts of a proposal.
-Later, once the SEPA environmental review is completed, our agency will use the SEPA environmental information along with other considerations to make a final ageny decision to approve, approve with conditions, or deny the proposal.
-For that reason, during the SEPA process we focus on gathering comments that will help us understand the adverse environmental impacts of the proposal.
+A. DNR uses the SEPA environmental information along with other considerations to make a final agency decision to approve, approve with conditions, or deny the proposal.
+For that reason, during the SEPA process, constructive comments that help us understand the environmental impacts of the proposal are extremely valuable.

-Comments in the following areas are particularly valuable:
+Comments that provide the following types of information are particularly valuable:

 - Any inaccuracies in the environmental checklist, EIS, or other documentation.